Nexis-Network/homepage/content/docs/manage/roles.md

 ### List roles with the API

-The following Exzo Network API method lists roles for the specified branch.
-To view the API documentation for this method, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/listprojectbranchroles).
+The following Nexis Network API method lists roles for the specified branch.
+To view the API documentation for this method, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/listprojectbranchroles).

 ```text
 GET /projects/{project_id}/branches/{branch_id}/roles